AymanAttili/Mastering-JavaScript-in-20-Days/Day10.md

 };
 user1.increment(); //user1.score -> 4
 ```
-- If i wanna declare an objct and add some properties to it, Ican do this by -dot notantion-.
+- If i wanna declare an objct and add some properties to it, I can do this by -dot notantion-.

 ```javascript
 onst user2 = {}; //create an empty object